spatie/period/README.md

 ```

 **Overlap with all periods**:
-this method only returns one period where all periods overlap.
+This method only returns one period where all periods overlap.

 ```php
 /*